 On top of this, there is a lack of new automotive products for leasing.
 The existing leasing revenue mainly came from Model X and Model S in which they are not intended for mass production.
 For the reasons discussed, automotive leasing has not been able to take off like what the automotive sales has done.

-Nevertheless, automotive leasing was still able to grow off its record low in Q1 2018 to around $239 million in Q1 2020, representing a year over year growth of more than 10%.
+Nevertheless, automotive leasing was still able to grow off its record low of $173 million in Q1 2018 to around $239 million in Q1 2020, representing a year over year growth of more than 10%.

 When i combined both automotive sales and automotive leasing revenue into a single chart above, the difference in terms of absolute value is very obvious.
-From a dollar to dollar comparison, automotive sales is the clear winner, outgrowing its counterpart by more than 20X as of Q3 2019.
+From a dollar to dollar comparison, automotive sales is the clear winner, outgrowing its counterpart by more than 20X as of 1Q 2020.

 Besides, the automotive sales plot shows that the curve has been trending upward whereas the automotive leasing plot is kind of flat over the shown period.
-You can see from the comparison in the chart that most growth of automotive sales occurred in 2018 when the delivery of Model 3 was at record high.
+Also, you can see from the comparison in the chart that most growth in automotive sales occurred in 2018 when the delivery of Model 3 was at record high.

-Although automotive sales has outgrown automotive leasing by several miles, if it does not make any profit, it’s useless.
-As such, I have created the following chart that compares the gross margin of both revenue segments from the perspective of gross margin.
+Although automotive sales has outperformed automotive leasing by several miles, if it does not make any profit, it’s useless.
+As such, I have created the following chart that compares the profitability of both revenue segments from the perspective of gross margin.

-The gross margin basically measures the profitability before other expenses such as research and development (R&D), sales, general and administrative costs are accounted for.
-With this in context, the higher the gross margin, the higher the gross profit the company can derive from the product.
+The gross margin basically measures the profitability before other expenses such as research and development (R&D), sales, general and administrative (SGA) costs are accounted for.
+With this in context, the higher the gross margin, the higher the gross profit the company can derive from the products.

 For this reason, automotive leasing is much more profitable than automotive sales.

-I do not exactly know the reason for the higher margin.
+I do not exactly know the reason for the higher margin for leasing revenue.
 My best guess is that it has something to do with the ownership of leased vehicles.
 Leased vehicles are recognized as asset in the balance sheet for Tesla.
 As such, Tesla retained the ownership of the leased vehicles and recognized a residual value by the end of the lease term.